A trade mark application is not always a good idea...

 View more

-The most important thing to do before filing an application to register a trade mark is research.
-You need to make sure that no one else is using that mark – or a similar mark – for goods or services that are the same or similar to those of interest.
-As well as online and market investigations, we recommend comprehensive availability searches before making a commitment to a new trade mark, as being forced to change marks at the last minute or, worse, post-launch can be both costly and inconvenient.
-These investigations need to be done in all territories of interest, or at least in the core markets, in order to avoid disappointment and disruption if the desired trade mark is shown to be unavailable.
+In a word: research.
+You need to know that no one else is using the trade mark that you want – or anything similar to it – for goods or services that are the same or similar to those of interest, and also that noone has registered it.
+As well as online and market investigations, we recommend comprehensive availability searches before making a commitment to a new trade mark, as being forced to re-brand at the last minute or, worse, post-launch is both costly and inconvenient.
+Investigations need to be done in all territories of interest, or at least in the core markets, in order to avoid disappointment and disruption if the desired trade mark is shown to be unavailable.

 For further advice on any of the above, or on any other trade mark question, please contact our trade marks team.